-AP Biology help students look at the design to understand the Designer.
+AP® Biology helps students look at the design to understand the Designer.
 The key themes of the AP Biology course – the scientific processes, the effects of science on technology and society, the chemistry and makeup of living organisms, genetics, Creation, and diversity – are explored to notice the inherent design of all living things.
 This challenging course is designed to provide a college-level experience and prepare students for the AP exam in early May.
 Over two semesters, the students are engaged in a wide variety of activities, with substantial emphasis on interpreting and collecting data in virtual labs, writing analytical essays and mastering Biology concepts and connections.
-Throughout this course students will be expected to answer questions, reflect on issues and complete lab activities.
+Throughout this course, students will be expected to answer questions, reflect on issues and complete lab activities.
 The primary emphasis is to develop an understanding of concepts rather than memorizing terms and technical details.
 The course will successfully prepare the student for the AP Exam in May.

-Biology 1, Chemistry 1, Algebra 1.
+Biology, Chemistry, Algebra 1.
 Students will be exposed to a college-level course.

 11th Grade recommended

 - University of California (UC) : For more UC information, including honors weighting, please view our UC Approved Courses A-G List and visit the UC webpage for Sevenstar

 - 1 Credit – Full course (1 credit, 12 weeks minimum / 12 months maximum)